In 2016 the world lost one of music’s biggest icons: David Bowie.

-David Bowie Sites in London
+- Bowie Elsewhere in London

-In 2016 the world lost one of music’s biggest icons: David Bowie.
-However, even before his death, super-fans from all of the world would travel to London to seek out locations that were connected to the superstar.
-Then, in the aftermath of his death, fans began converging all over London to pay their respects at places associated with one of the most famous Londoners of our time.
-For those who would perhaps like to do the same, what follows is a list of London locations that have a connection to David Bowie — some of which are featured on our Rock N’Roll Tour of London!
+For those who would perhaps like to do the same, what follows is a list of London locations that have a connection to David Bowie -- some of which are featured on our Rock N'Roll Tour of London!

 Also, be sure to check out our Free Tours by Foot London page for a full list of all of the pay-what-you-like tours that we offer!

-This district of London remains fiercely proud of their connections to Bowie and provide two places worth a visit.
+This district of London remains fiercely proud of its connections to Bowie and provides two places worth a visit.

 40 Stansfield Road, SW9

-This was not only David Bowie’s childhood home, but also the place where was born on the 8th of January 1947.
+This was not only David Bowie’s childhood home but also the place where was born on the 8th of January 1947.
 Bowie lived here until he was six years old.

 Brixton Road Opposite the Underground Station

 Created by artist Jimmy Cochran in 2013, this mural gained international notoriety after Bowie’s death as this became the central location for fans to come and mourn the loss of an icon.

 David Bowie was here for it all and it’s in the streets of Soho where he became a star.

 3. Heddon Street Alley

-In this small passage way off bustling Regent Street, David Bowie posed for the cover of his record-smashing album “The Rise and Fall of Ziggy Stardust and the Spiders From Mars.”
+In this small passageway off bustling Regent Street, David Bowie posed for the cover of his record-smashing album “The Rise and Fall of Ziggy Stardust and the Spiders From Mars.”

-4. Trident Studios, 17 St. Anne’s Court, Wardour Street
+17 St. Anne’s Court, Wardour Street

-Behind these walls Bowie recorded some of his most iconic albums and singles.
+Behind these walls, Bowie recorded some of his most iconic albums and singles.
 “Ziggy Stardust,” “Hunky Dory” and “Space Oddity” all came into being at the studios here.
-[Also a small note to mention that Elton John, Queen and The Beatles also recorded here!

 5. The Ship, 116 Wardour Street

 The Ship was a popular haunt of David Bowie’s and it was his preferred place to drink before and after his sets at the nearby Marquee club.
-[Plus, what’s a list of London locations without a pub?!]

-6. The Marquee Club, 90 Wardour Street
+90 Wardour Street

 He would return to the Marquee club throughout his career, including the legendary Ziggy Stardust performance in 1973 - the last Bowie would ever perform as Ziggy.

-7. Wallace Collection, Manchester Square
+7. Wallace Collection

 Another site where Bowie sought creative inspiration.
 The Wallace Collection has a huge display of classical art dating from the 18th century.

 1 Scala Street

-Stuffed to the rafters with odd dolls, clowns, victorian relics and bric-a-brac this museum provided the inspiration for many of Bowie’s iconic looks and acts.
+Stuffed to the rafters with odd dolls, clowns, victorian relics, and bric-a-brac this museum provided the inspiration for many of Bowie’s iconic looks and acts.

-Soho, Piccadilly, and Chinatown Tour - This tour takes you through the ages as we discuss the history of the neighorhood, how it has evolved over the years, and what it's best known for today!
+Soho, Piccadilly, and Chinatown Tour - This tour takes you through the ages as we discuss the history of the neighborhood, how it has evolved over the years, and what it's best known for today!